 Cleaning your glass shower doors regularly is essential, but you can also take preventative measures to keep them clean.
 Here are a few tips:

-- Clean your shower doors regularly to prevent the build-up of soap scum and hard water stains.
+• Regularly clean shower doors to prevent soap scum and hard water stains.

-- Use a water softener to prevent mineral buildup in your shower.
+• Use a water softener to prevent mineral buildup.

 Glass Shower Door Cleaning Schedule